As stated in the

 The making of improvements to the property is discouraged until the redemption period has expired.

-All sales are final except for the normal redemption and the statue of limitations periods (See
+All sales are final except for the normal redemption and the statute of limitations periods (See

 State Property Tax Code, Section 33.54 Limitation on Actions Relating to Property Sold for Taxes).